TheGreengo/ReactTut/README.md

 Just to learn React a little bit, I'm going to make a fake little student portal applet thing.

 1. make the study view work
-  1.1 starts with asking in order or shuffled
   1.2 then (if desired) randomizes
   1.3 shows one card at a time
   1.4 clicks between front vs. back